bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And maybe that somewhere else is like a crazy five of nine multi-sig, maybe I'm going to sweep it to my Aunt Betsy's wallet.
 Whatever makes sense to me, it's a way to have a holding period on the withdrawal of my coins.
 And during that holding period, I can revoke that action.
-I think that's generally what vaults give you and I'm sure we're going to talk about how you can scale that up to more sophisticated institutional setups like what folks at Revault are doing.
+I think that's generally what vaults give you and I'm sure we're going to talk about how you can scale that up to more sophisticated institutional setups like what folks at Revolut are doing.
 Or you can scale that down to just I'm a, you know, single hodler.
 I've got my stash in cold storage and I just want to have really good security for when I take my money out.